-Health and Safety - home check Look around the home, garden and in any out houses on the property Are there any obvious hazards?
-No Yes Discuss and record the response and your observations: Is there any ongoing building work or is there any planned for the near future?
+Health and Safety - home check

+Look around the home, garden and in any out houses on the property

+Are there any obvious hazards?
+No Yes

+Is there any ongoing building work or is there any planned for the near future?
 What is the general cleanliness of the house and garden?

 Explain it is essential for a full Health and Safety checks to be completed which will include an electrical safety report and a gas safety certificate.
-Discuss and record the response and your observations: